Tonbridge to Penshurst Walk

 1. After crossing the river immediately turn left onto the riverbank, temporarily leaving CR 12.
 In 500m bear right in front of a fence, as directed.
 Head towards the trees and cross a backwater on a wooden bridge, coming out into the bottom of a field.
 Follow a faint grassy path up to its top left-hand corner, in front of a house at Killick's Bank.

-2. Go out through a squeeze gate, turn right and then immediately left at a T-junction with a concrete lane, rejoining CR 12.
+2. Go out through a metal gate, turn right and then immediately left at a T-junction with a concrete lane, rejoining CR 12.
 Follow the lane for 600m, heading SW.
 Where the lane (and cycle route) turns left towards Well Place Farm, keep ahead on a track.
-In 100m go through a squeeze gate into the top of a field, with a view of Penshurst Place 1 km ahead.
+In 100m go through a gate into the top of a field, with a view of Penshurst Place 1 km ahead.

 If you are doing the alternative afternoon (to Tonbridge) and do not mind missing the lunch places in Penshurst village, you could omit the loop through Penshurst Park.
 If you want to take this short cut (saving 2½ km), follow the directions below.